- Easily manage teams of 5,000+ with one account

 The speed of your business VPN can boost or lower company productivity.
 If the connection is annoyingly slow, employees will lose morale, which, in return, affects efficacy and productivity.
 This will make working remotely almost impossible.
 The first step is to determine the most crucial speed metrics.

 Ensure you double-check to avoid disappointments.
-You might find some with restrictions on download and upload amounts.
+You might find some restrictions on download and upload amounts.
 Others may reduce the speed at specific times of the day.

 Do you have a preferred VPN protocol you want to use?
 It could be PPTP, OpenVPN, or L2TP, just to mention a few.
 If you have your specifications, does the provider offer such?
 Ask if the providers have what you need.
 They may also advise you on the best protocol to use.

 And if you don’t have any preference, OpenVPN is an excellent choice.
 It’s secure and inexpensive.